Melidee/documentation/content/legal/terms/enterprise.rst

 corresponding invoice, and after minimum 3 reminders.

 Surviving Provisions:
-  The sections ":ref:`confidentiality`”, “:ref:`disclaimers`”,
+  The sections ":ref:`confidentiality`", ":ref:`disclaimers`",
-  “:ref:`liability`”, and “:ref:`general_provisions`” will survive any termination or expiration of this Agreement.
+  ":ref:`liability`", and ":ref:`general_provisions`" will survive any termination or expiration of this Agreement.

 .. _warranties_disclaimers: